MFA Degree Requirements

 (30 hours plus 18 hours of electives, for a total of 48 credit hours)

 The Program requires that all MFA students take twelve hours of workshops in their primary genres (e.g., fiction or poetry).
 You may take additional workshops to satisfy your elective requirements, and we encourage you to experiment with other genres; such courses will be counted toward your electives, not your primary workshop requirement.
 Each workshop may be taken as many times as appropriate.

-First-year students are required to register for a workshop in their primary genre the first semester.
+First-year fiction and poetry students are required to register for a workshop in their primary genre during both semesters of the first year.

 All workshops require students to produce a substantial portfolio of their own work as well as to evaluate and articulate the strengths and areas for development of their colleagues’ work.
 Self-evaluation is another important part of the process.
 Most workshops also require at least a portion of major revision to new work.